jeiros/MDRun/docs/usage.rst

 --------------

 Select your settings in the JSON file.
 There is an example file ``input_example.json``.
+You can also generate an input example file with ``JobSubmitter skeleton``.

 The code uses Python 3.
 Test your Python version in your machine with ``python --version``.